DNA Doe Project: Robert Nichols, aka Joseph Newton Chandler III

-Joseph Newton Chandler III, a resident of Eastlake, Ohio, died by suicide in his apartment on July 24, 2002.
+Joseph Newton Chandler III, a resident of Eastlake, Ohio, committed suicide in his apartment on July 24, 2002.
 As authorities sought to identify his heirs, they discovered that his name and identity were fake.
 The real Joseph Newton Chandler III had died in a Sherman, Texas, car accident at age eight on December 21, 1945.
 The suicide victim had stolen the boy's identity in 1978 while living in South Dakota.
 Authorities began a search for the man's true identity.

 Extracting DNA proved difficult, as the victim's remains had been cremated.
 In the year 2000, however, two years before his death, the victim had had a tissue sample taken for a medical treatment.
 Authorities obtained this sample, but genetic analysis of the sample using traditional law enforcement techniques yielded few clues.
 In 2016, authorities contacted IdentiFinders, a company run by Colleen M. Fitzpatrick, for help.
 In examining the man's Y-DNA signature, they determined that his true last name was likely "Nicholas" or some variation.

 Chandler became the first case for the DDP.
 They analyzed the autosomal DNA of the highly degraded sample of the man's DNA, which had been stored in paraffin for about 15 years.
 Despite the obstacles and after over 2,500 hours of work, the DDP researchers were able to conclusively determine in June 2018 that Joseph Newton Chandler III was Robert Ivan Nichols, son of Silas and Alpha Nichols of New Albany, Indiana.
 This identification was verified when Robert's son, Phillip Nichols, volunteered a DNA sample, which proved to be a match.